osamaairfan/Computer-Networks/Lab 01/readme.md

 * Smartphones and Tablets

-* Smart Home Devices
+* Smart Home Devices eg: IOT etc

-* Network Printer
+* Network Printer or scanner etc

 **Advantages of the Topology:**

-* The star topology simplifies network management as all devices are connected to a central hub, making it easier to monitor and troubleshoot.
+* Simplicity: The star topology simplifies network management as all devices are connected to a central hub, making it easier to monitor and troubleshoot.

-* Adding new devices is straightforward; they can be connected to the router without disrupting the existing network.
+* Easy connectivity: Adding new devices is straightforward, they can be connected to the router without disrupting the existing network using wireless signals or ethernet cable.

-* In the event of a device or cable failure, other devices on the network remain unaffected.
+* Better Redundancy: In the event of a device or cable failure, other devices on the network remain unaffected.

-* Devices have individual connections to the router, reducing congestion and improving overall network performance.
+* Balanced Distribution: Devices have individual connections to the router, reducing congestion and improving overall network performance.

-Conclusion:
+**Conclusion:**
-The star topology has proven effective for my home network due to its simplicity, ease of management, and reliable connectivity.
-It accommodates various devices used for work, entertainment, and smart home integration while ensuring optimal performance and scalability.
+The star topology suits the best for my home network due to its simplicity, ease of management, and reliable connectivity.
+It allows various devices used for work, entertainment, and smart home integration while ensuring best performance and scalability.